ycgambo/laravel-vue-templates/README.md

     VueAdmin::create($namespace, 'example')->inject('admin.base')->with('menus', $menus)->boot();

-You can inject it into a base blade:
+You can inject it in you admin.base blade:

 ```php
 @inject-example